CCI-MOC/hil/specs/switch-driver-capabilities.md

 * All switch drivers would have a method called get_capabilities.

 * This method would return a list with all capabilities supported by the switch.
-It's implementation could be flexible; it could simply return a hardcoded list, or generate it from some database.
+Its implementation could be flexible; it could simply return a hardcoded list, or generate it from some database.

+* The superclass will have a method `has_capbility(self, name)` that would return `name in self.get_capabilities()`.
+Drivers can overwrite if need be.

-* an API that needs to check for capabilities, can call `get_capabilties()` and then check if it exists in the list or not.
+* an API that needs to check for capabilities will call `has_capability()` and proceed based on the response.

 * `show_switch()` will be updated to show switch capabilities.

 * `show_node()` can be updated to show the capabilities supported by a nic.
 This will be useful for end users to pick nodes based on capabilities.
 Admins would see all capabilities while non-admin users would only see certain limited capabilities.
-What to show and what not show under this can be decided as we add support for a new switch capability.
+What to show and what not to show under this can be decided as we add support for a new switch capability.